syncthing/docs/advanced/folder-uselargeblocks.rst

 of blocks for files larger than 256 MiB.
 When enabled, the file will be indexed and transferred using blocks larger than the standard 128 KiB.
 This results in a smaller block list and thus lower overhead.
-The larger block sizes are powers of two from from 128 KiB up to 16 MiB.
-Syncthing will attempt to select a block size to keep the number of blocks in a file between 1000 and 2000, using the largest and smallest block size accordingly at either extreme.
+The larger block sizes are powers of two from 128 KiB up to 16 MiB.
+Syncthing will attempt to select a block size to keep the number of blocks in a file between 1,000 and 2,000, using the largest and smallest block size accordingly at either extreme.

 Compatibility